 In contrast with mechanical engraving with an engraving machine, where material is removed through scratching, piercing or chiselling, laser engraving is carried out with the help of the energy of a laser beam that vaporises the surface.
-White marks can also be made on anodised aluminium using CO2 lasers and fibre lasers.
+White marks can also be made on anodised aluminium , for example with photo engravings, using CO2 lasers and fibre lasers.
 This means the extremely mechanically tough, chemical-resistant and non-electroconductive layer of aluminium oxide is retained.

 The processes used for laser cutting – laser flame cutting, laser fusion cutting and sublimation cutting – are dependent on the material.
 For laser flame cutting, oxygen is used as a cutting gas and as an additional energy supplier, whereby combustion is generated in a specific place when the material is melted using a laser.
 For laser fusion cutting, on the other hand, metal is fused under the influence of the heat from the laser beam.
 The special thing about sublimation cutting is that the laser causes the material to be immediately vaporised without having to pass into a liquid state.
 This creates a particular fine, burr-free cut.

 Unlike in laser engraving, no material is removed in laser marking.
 This should be understood to mean marking or labelling an object using a laser.
 The diffusion process is started through the targeted and spatially limited input of heat from the fibre laser, meaning that alloy components can become demixed.
 There may also be reactions with atmospheric oxygen.
 For metals, this is known as annealing marking.
 The marks become dark.